Feyerabend/ABC80/cas/README.md

 in between.
 A sample file "SPADER" can be separated into blocks (BLOCK).
 The first block consists of the name (Namn), extension or type and not much else.
-The body of the program are stored sequentially by a block number, and the acutal data (DATA 0, DATA 1 ..).
+The body of the program are stored sequentially by a block number, and the actual data (DATA 0, DATA 1 ..
+DATA N).

 ![Files](../assets/images/block.png)